Petey Perot

-Edward Joseph "Petey" Perot (born April 28, 1957) is a former professional American football offensive lineman.
+Edward Joseph "Petey" Perot (born April 28, 1957) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
 He started in Super Bowl XV for the Philadelphia Eagles.
-Perot played college football at Northwestern State University and was drafted in the second round of the 1979 NFL Draft by the Eagles.
+Perot played college football for the Northwestern State Demons and was selected in the second round of the 1979 NFL draft by the Eagles.
 He also played for the New Orleans Saints in 1985.

 Following his playing career, Perot coached at Southern Miss and Louisiana Tech.